kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

     http-backend      Ready     44s
     ```

 ### Step 2.
-Enable Istio Tracing
+Enable Istio tracing

-By default, the tracing feature of the Istio module is disabled to avoid increased network utilization in case of an absent of a TracePipeline.
+By default, the tracing feature of the Istio module is disabled to avoid increased network utilization in the case of the TracePipeline absence.
-To activate the [Istio tracing](#istio) feature with a sampling rate of 100% (not recommended on production), place a resource like:
+To activate the [Istio tracing](#istio) feature with a sampling rate of 100% (not recommended on production), use a resource similar to the following:

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1